splaisan/GenomicConsensus/doc/FAQ.rst

 What is Quiver?
 ---------------
-**Quiver** is a more sophisticated algorithm that finds the maximum likelihood template sequence given PacBio reads of the template.
+**Quiver** is a more sophisticated algorithm that finds the maximum quasi-likelihood template sequence given PacBio reads of the template.
-PacBio reads are modeled using a conditional random field approach that prescribes a probability to a read given a template sequence.
+PacBio reads are modeled using a conditional random field approach that scores the quasi-likelihood of a read given a template sequence.
 In addition to the base sequence of each read, Quiver uses several additional *QV* covariates that the basecaller provides.
 Using these covariates provides additional information about each read, allowing